Psalm 66:10- For you, O God, have tested us; you have tried us as silver is tried.

 I know, I know..it’s much easier said than done, but at the end of the day, no matter what is going on in our lives, we alone control our emotions, judgement, creativity, attitude, perspective, desires, decisions and determination.

 “Focusing exclusively on what is in our power,

 enhances our power..”

 and yet so many times we focus almost EXCLUSIVELY on that which we cannot control.

 Runaway emotions do not provide any sort of clarity or open up our field of vision to a path forward, peace in the moment or plausible options.
 Grace and poise must precede any opportunity to plug in the coping mechanisms we have at our disposal according to Ryan Holiday’s study of the stoics.

 When my son was little, his teacher told him that she was sure he was smart and had many important things to share, but his penmanship was so awful, she said she could never decipher what his thoughts actually were.

 Runaway emotions are just like that …mental scribble that obscures logic, reason, truth, peace, faith and a path forward.

-No matter situation we find ourselves in, Ryan Holiday exhorts us to see hardship as a period of refinement which can ultimately bring forth our best self.
-Step one is to clear the mind of emotional scribble so we can accept with clarity what we cannot change and then deploy the inherent, innate, instinctive, intuitive powers that each one of us do have.
+No matter the situation we find ourselves in, Ryan Holiday exhorts us to see hardship as a period of refinement which can ultimately bring forth our best self.
+Step one is to clear the mind of emotional scribble so we can accept with clarity what we cannot change and then craft a sensible, informed, non-reactionary response to the challenge.